cpardue/cpardue.github.io/_posts/2020-12-31-Creating-Ubuntu-Server-VM-ESXi-7.md

 Step Four - Configure the OS

 Open a shell and run the following commands blindly
-sudo apt-get -y && sudo apt-get upgrade -y
+sudo apt-get update -y && sudo apt-get upgrade -y

 Check passwd to make sure only Root has a 0 UID
 awk -F: '($3=="0"){print}' /etc/passwd